phil-stein/mooh_engine/README.md

   - [ ] getting entity_t to 256bytes makes physics no longer work
     - le what mate
   - [ ] if sizeof(entity_t) > 255 physics break
   - [ ] vs19 project no longer works
+  - [x] glfw uses qwerty, no matter the actual keyboard locale, i.e. qwertz in my case
+    - i remapped z to y as a hotfix
+    - maybe make key_locale array that mapps qwertz, etc. to qwerty

 ## optimizations
   - [ ] [multithreading](#multithreading)